 The cultivar name indicates the brilliance of this plant's deep pink flower clusters.
 Flowers bloom in early summer.
 Neon Flash sends multiple stems (covered with dense green foliage) straight up from its base and reaches 3 feet tall by 3 feet wide.

 The species plant is indigenous to Japan.
 You can grow this bush in planting zones 4 to 8 in North America.
 Plant it in full sun to partial sun and in a well-drained soil.
-While one of the good points about spirea bushes is that they are not fussy to grow, planting them in a loamy soil enriched with humus will encourage optimal performance.
+While one of the good points about spirea bushes is that they are not fussy about their growing needs, planting them in a loamy soil enriched with compost will promote the best performance.

 Uses in Landscaping

 Neon Flash bushes may be attractive enough to use as specimen plants for the summer when they bloom, provided that you are industrious enough to deadhead them faithfully to encourage reblooming.
 But Gold Mound and Goldflame are better-suited to serve this function.
 You can also mass them together in landscaping property lines or grow them in front of a house, as foundation shrubs.